CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo-setenterleavefunctionhooks-method.md

 ## <a name="parameters"></a>Paramètres
  `pFuncEnter`
- [in] Un pointeur vers l’implémentation à utiliser comme la [FunctionEnter](../../../../docs/framework/unmanaged-api/profiling/functionenter-function.md) rappel.
+ [in] A pointer to the implementation to be used as the [FunctionEnter](../../../../docs/framework/unmanaged-api/profiling/functionenter-function.md) callback.

  `pFuncLeave`
- [in] Un pointeur vers l’implémentation à utiliser comme la [FunctionLeave](../../../../docs/framework/unmanaged-api/profiling/functionleave-function.md) rappel.
+ [in] A pointer to the implementation to be used as the [FunctionLeave](../../../../docs/framework/unmanaged-api/profiling/functionleave-function.md) callback.

  `pFuncTailcall`
- [in] Un pointeur vers l’implémentation à utiliser comme la [FunctionTailcall](../../../../docs/framework/unmanaged-api/profiling/functiontailcall-function.md) rappel.
+ [in] A pointer to the implementation to be used as the [FunctionTailcall](../../../../docs/framework/unmanaged-api/profiling/functiontailcall-function.md) callback.

 ## <a name="remarks"></a>Notes
- Dans le .NET Framework version 1.0, chaque pointeur fonction peut être null pour désactiver ce rappel correspondant.
+ In the .NET Framework version 1.0, each function pointer can be null to disable that corresponding callback.

- Qu’un seul jeu de rappels peut être actif à la fois.
-Par conséquent, si un profileur appelle `SetEnterLeaveFunctionHooks` et [ICorProfilerInfo2::SetEnterLeaveFunctionHooks2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-setenterleavefunctionhooks2-method.md), puis `SetEnterLeaveFunctionHooks2` est prioritaire.
+ Only one set of callbacks can be active at a time.
+Thus, if a profiler calls both `SetEnterLeaveFunctionHooks` and [ICorProfilerInfo2::SetEnterLeaveFunctionHooks2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-setenterleavefunctionhooks2-method.md), then `SetEnterLeaveFunctionHooks2` takes precedence.

- Le `SetEnterLeaveFunctionHooks` méthode peut être appelée uniquement à partir du profileur [ICorProfilerCallback::Initialize](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-initialize-method.md) rappel.
+ The `SetEnterLeaveFunctionHooks` method can be called only from the profiler's [ICorProfilerCallback::Initialize](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-initialize-method.md) callback.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib